How to Install Jellyfin Media Server on Debian Linux

 curl --version

-If version information is displayed, it indicates that curl and other prerequisites were successfully installed.
-This step is optional but useful for troubleshooting or ensuring everything is working properly.
+If version information is displayed, this indicates that curl and other prerequisites were successfully installed.
+Consequently, this step is optional but useful for troubleshooting or ensuring everything is working properly.

 Importing the Jellyfin Repository and GPG Key